 Tyran has over ten years of experience working in the field of youth development.
 Prior to Urban Alliance, she worked with the Boys and Girls Club of Chicago in their Teen REACH Program, The Children’s Aid Society with their Scholarship and College Guidance Program and Futures and Options with their Internship and Career Development Program.
 She holds a Bachelor of Arts degree in Psychology from the Chowan University.

 Paul Remy joined the Urban Alliance staff as a Development Associate in 2014, then served as Business Development Director, and Development Director, before becoming Director of Human Capital and Operations in August 2019.
 Paul received his Bachelor of Arts in Political Science and Multimedia Design from Duquesne University and his Juris Doctorate from the University of Miami School of Law.
 Prior to joining Urban Alliance, Paul participated in a number of public interest internships and volunteered with several non-profit youth organizations.
-He looks forward to supporting underserved youth through meaningful work with Urban Alliance.
+He enjoys supporting underserved youth through meaningful work with Urban Alliance.

 Lauren is Urban Alliance’s Senior Director of Evaluation and Learning.
-She joined the organization in June 2016 as a Data Quality Coordinator, and became Monitoring and Evaluation Manager in May 2018, and as of October 2019, is the organization’s Director of Evaluation.
+She joined the organization in June 2016 as a Data Quality Coordinator, and also held the roles of Monitoring and Evaluation Manager in May 2018, and as of October 2019, is the organization’s Director of Evaluation.
 She graduated from the University of Denver with a B.A. in Political Science and received a Masters of Public Administration degree with a concentration in Non-Profit Programs from the George Washington University.
 Prior to joining Urban Alliance, Lauren worked in various non-profit and government organizations including Charter Board Partners, Reach Out and Read Colorado, Denver Rescue Mission and the Colorado Governor’s Office.
 Lauren found a passion for working with youth during her seven years of coaching swimming at local YMCAs and club teams.